-Employment-related information and advice is available from several sources, including the Gov.uk website, ACAS, the Trades Union Congress and PEACe.
+Employment-related information and advice is available from several sources, including the Gov.uk website, ACAS and the Trades Union Congress.
 For details see www.sandy-a.co.uk/employment.htm#employment-resources.

 The national ProHelp network includes firms of solicitors, accountants, architects, consulting engineers and surveyors, public relations and marketing agencies, and management and information technology consultants who provide free advice and support to charities and community groups.
 Details are at www.prohelp.org.uk.

 Professionals4free, a website to help voluntary organisations find out how to access free professional help, is run by Business Community Connections, Business in the Community, TimeBank and NCVO and is at www.professionals4free.org.uk.

 LawWorks (www.lawworks.org.uk) is a charity which offers free legal advice and guidance to small charities, not for profit, voluntary and community organisations and social enterprises in England and Wales.
 This includes free legal advice on a wide range of legal issues; an online service providing initial advice in response to general legal queries; a small number of legal advice clinics; and factsheets and videos on a range of topics.
 It also provides a mediation service.
 It is run by the Solicitors Pro Bono Group, www.probonogroup.org.uk/.